 There was a training conducted by Compliance Asia Consulting Pte.
-Ltd. in October 2020 on Anti-money Laundering & Compliance for the representatives/employees of ZACD Capital and ZACD Financial (total 29 attendees).
+Ltd. in October 2020 on Anti-money Laundering & Compliance for the representatives/ employees of ZACD Capital and ZACD Financial (total 29 attendees).
 This training covers:

-- Compliance Obligations including Gifts and Entertainment, Personal Share Dealing, Personal Share Dealing, Transactions with Connected Parties, and Outside Activities of Employees
+• Compliance Obligations including Gifts and Entertainment, Personal Share Dealing, Personal Share Dealing, Transactions with Connected Parties, and Outside Activities of Employees

 - Capital Markets License and Fund Management

 - CMS Licensing Process & Requirements

 - Key Compliance Obligations

 - Insider Information

 - Anti Money Laundering/Counter-Financing of Terrorism

 - Cyber Security

 - MAS

 - Recent Regulatory Changes

 - Q&A

 In the financial year under review, there were no confirmed incidents or cases of suspected corruption.
+In addition in 2024 we had an annual compliance training provided by our head of legal and compliance to all employees of ZACD Capital Pte.
+Ltd.

-The Directors are pleased to present their report and the audited consolidated financial statements of ZACD Group Ltd. (the "Company") and its subsidiaries (collectively the "Group") for the financial year ended 31 December 2023 (the "Financial Year").
+The Directors are pleased to present their report and the audited consolidated financial statements of ZACD Group Ltd. (the "Company") and its subsidiaries (collectively the "Group") for the financial year ended 31 December 2024 (the "Financial Year").